While two-stage and three-stage snow blowers are undoubtedly powerful, there are some things they struggle with.

 Sleet, ice, and snow are often times missed with a snow blower, leaving a frozen wet mess that nobody likes to walk through.

-If ignored, the slush can freeze solid, leaving an ice rink on your driveway, sidewalk or public pathways.
+If ignored, the slush can freeze solid, leaving an ice rink on your driveway, sidewalk, and public pathways.

 This is not only an eyesore, it's a safety hazard.
 Using a snow blower plow, you can scrape it all away before it freezes.